Accommodation · Last updated 2 June 2026

 Parking Option Typical Cost Notes

-Hotel parking (charged separately) €8 to €15 per night Varies by property
+Hotel parking (charged separately) ~€8 to €15 per night Public listings indicate; confirm with property

-Public car parks (overnight) €5 to €12 per night Paseo Marítimo and Cañada areas
+Public car parks (overnight) ~€5 to €12 per night Paseo Marítimo and Cañada areas; look for tarifa nocturna

-On-street metered parking €0.80 to €1.50 per hour Daytime only, free overnight and Sundays
+On-street metered parking ~€0.80 to €1.50 per hour Daytime only; typically free overnight and Sundays

 Driving from Gibraltar to La Linea in 2026

-For visitors who are based in Gibraltar or crossing between the two territories, the drive between central Gibraltar and La Linea is short.
+For visitors based in Gibraltar or crossing between the two territories, the drive between central Gibraltar and La Linea is short.
 Under normal conditions it takes five to ten minutes from Gibraltar's town centre to central La Linea once you are through the border.

 Parking in Gibraltar is harder than La Linea